amruthasikhil/amruthasikhil/README.md

 <h1>Code By Amrutha | Python Backend Engineer</h1>

 <p>
-👋 Hi, I'm **Amrutha Thalappatta Chalil**, a Python Backend Engineer based in Ireland.
+👋 Hi, I'm <strong>Amrutha Thalappatta Chalil<strong>, a Python Backend Engineer based in Ireland.

 My expertise is in designing, deploying, and optimizing robust systems using **Django and Flask**, with a specialization in **REST API architecture** and **MySQL** performance.
 I'm passionate about clean code and ensuring technical process maturity.
 </p>